 A conscientious objection requires a notarized parent signature which is also on the Student Immunization Record under section 1B.

-- Medication to be given in school must be F.D.A. approved and supplied in the original container or prescription bottle.
+- Medication given in school must be F.D.A. approved and supplied in the original container or prescription bottle.
 Prescription medicine should be prepared by the pharmacist and sent in a prescription bottle with the appropriate labeling for school use.

 - Written PARENTAL PERMISSION is required for all medication to be administered at school.

-- Written HEALTH CARE PROVIDER permission, in addition to parental permission is required for all prescription medication.
+- Written HEALTH CARE PROVIDER permission, in addition to parental permission, is required for all prescription medication.

 Self-Administration of Medication: